AR

 (e) Upon filing of an amended pleading, the Commission shall provide deadlines to the parties for filing an answer, reply, or both, as applicable.

-(a) The Department may raise a jurisdictional objection to a proceeding by filing a motion under § 5-301.
+(a) (1) Any objection to Commission jurisdiction shall be raised by filing a motion to dismiss under § 5-301.

 (2) If it is determined that the Commission has jurisdiction, at least in part, then an order shall be issued, including setting the deadline for any answer, and the case shall proceed.
 Any jurisdictional objection and the decision thereon shall be explained in the subsequent decision on the merits under § 5-501.